 How to Apply for NGen Canadian R&D Grants

-The NGen Manufacturing Program Pilot Project Stream is currently open and accepting applications.
-There is no deadline stated – applicants can assume the program is open until funding is depleted.
+The NGen Manufacturing Program Pilot Project Stream is currently open and will be accepting applications until April 15, 2020.

 Collaborative partnerships need to first submit an “Initial Application” for consideration.
 Applications are reviewed after that submission and those meeting basic program criteria will advance to a second “Full Application” screening.
 Any costs incurred before signing a Contribution Agreement are ineligible.